anj1/CryptoMiniSat.jl/README.md

 Julia wrapper for the [CryptoMiniSat](https://github.com/msoos/cryptominisat) advanced SAT solver library.

 ### Scope
 This is intended to be a very thin wrapper around the library.
 As such, variables are represented in a numerical ordering.
-For example, to represent the clause 'x0', we write `Lit(0)`.
-To represent 'not x0', we write `~Lit(0)`.
+For example, to represent the variable 'x0', we write `Lit(0)`.
+To represent the negated variable 'not x0', we write `~Lit(0)`.
 To represent 'not x1', we write `~Lit(1)`, and so on.

 Clauses are lists of `Lit`s, represented a logical OR.
 So for example, to represent '(not x0) or (x1)', we write: